Building Leaders Who Stay Clear Under Pressure

-Practical, neuroscience-informed keynotes and workshops that help leaders stay clear under pressure and improve decision quality, accountability, and trust.
+Practical, neuroscience-informed keynotes and workshops that provide leaders with tools to stay clear, improve decision quality, accountability, and trust under pressure

-Make clearer decisions under pressure without defaulting to reactivity or avoidance
+Make clearer decisions under pressure without defaulting to reactivity, avoidance, or defenesiness

-Regulate their own state and influence the emotional climate of conversations
+Learn to regulate one’s own internal state in order to positively influence the emotional climate of conversations and manage conflict

 Vlad Moskovski is a Somatic Leadership practitioner, Executive Coach, and Organizational Development expert with over 15 years of experience working across startups and global organizations.
-He holds a Master’s degree in Organizational Development, is a former Accenture OD consultant and Stanford instructor, and has advised leaders and teams at organizations including Google, Meta, Roche, and mission-driven enterprises navigating high-change environments.
+He holds a Master’s degree in Organizational Development, is a former Accenture OD consultant and Stanford instructor, and has advised leaders and teams at organizations including Google, Meta, Roche, and numerous early-stage companies navigating high-change environments.

 Practical Frameworks for Leading Under Pressure

-The models below show why leadership capacity, the ability to stay present, think clearly, and act deliberately, degrades under pressure.
-Somatic Intelligence helps restore that capacity.
+The models below show why Leadership Capacity, the ability to stay present, think clearly, and act deliberately, degrades under pressure.
+Somatic intelligence helps restore that capacity by noticing and working with the body’s signals.

 Three Levels of Awareness